ravindUwU/firefox-refined-findbar/README.md

 Reorders elements of the find bar.

-This is a list that contains all of the following values (listed in the default order), in any
+This is a list that contains all of the following tokens (listed here in the default order), in any
 order: `TEXT_BOX`, `CHECKBOX_HIGHLIGHT_ALL`, `CHECKBOX_MATCH_CASE`, `CHECKBOX_MATCH_DIACRITICS`,
 `CHECKBOX_WHOLE_WORDS`, `LABELS`, `DESCRIPTION`.